RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Maximum asynchronous input-output (AIO) requests
 ------------------------------------------------

+In deployments using katello-agent infrastructure with a large number of Content Hosts, it may be necessary to increase the maximum allowable concurruent AIO requests.

 Increase the maximum number of allowable concurrent AIO requests by increasing the kernel parameter `fs.aio-max-nr`.